-Connection Method
+Connection type

-The Connection Method group of option buttons is used to select a connection type.
-Once a connection type has been selected, other configuration options will become available.
-For example, if Serial Port is chosen, various options for a serial port, such as port number, baud rate, etc. will be displayed.
+The Connection type drop-down list is used to select a connection type.
+Based on the connection type selected, other configuration options may be available.
+For example, if the connection type is a network protocol, the device licensing options are available.
 The specific settings for each connection type will be described later in related topics.